AnthoVDO/learn-Csharp-dotnet/note.md

 - .TrimStart() => remove white space before a string
 - .StartWith(Item to check) => check if the element start with a specified item.
 - we can use [] to select a character like in javascript
 - we can use \n to return line

 ## Array methods
 - .Length => length of the array.
 - foreach(int items in inventory){} => foreach method
+## Listes methods
+ - myList.Add(itemToAdd); => add an item to the list
+ - myList.Count => it's the same as length method for string or array
+ - myList.Remove(number or string to match) => will delete the first item that match the argument
+ - myList.RemoveAt(item position) => will delete the item at a determined position
+ - myList.Contains(item to match); => check if the list contain a value and return a bool
+ - myList.GetRange(0, 3); => return 3 items in the list starting at position 0

 ## Int methods
 int.Parse(elementToParse) => transform an element to a int
 # Operator